govsocial-org/govsocial-org.github.io/docs/operating/mastodon.md

 Give your credential a suitable name, and then get ready to switch back and forth between this screen and your Mastodon `Development` screen as you set this up.

 The Tines screen will give you a `Callback URL`.
-Copy this, click on your newly created `Application` in your Mastodon screen to edit it, and paste the `Callback URL` from Tines into the `Redirect URI` field there.
+Copy this and paste it into the `Redirect URI` field in your Mastodon screen.
 While you are in the Mastodon screen, copy and paste both the `Client key` and `Client secret` from there into the `Client ID` and `Client secret` fields respectively in your Tines screen.
-When you're done, click `Save` in the Mastodon screen, but leave it open.
+When you're done, click `Save` in the Mastodon screen, but leave that tab open.

 Switch back to Tines, and enter the scopes into the `Scopes` field, exactly like this: